vgs-samples/code-examples/integrations/larky/input/query_string/README.md

-# Reading query string
+# Managing query string

 Use-case:
 - reading and parsing the query_string
 - fetching the alias from it
 - revealing the alias
-- writing the real CC number into the body
+- writing the result back to the query_string
-- writing the original query string and path for demonstration purposes

 This sample includes:
 1. Larky test `.star` file that generates the same result due to static input values;